November 21, 2022

 After incorporating everyone’s feedback, proofing the post carefully for typos (or better yet, having someone else do it), and formatting with any images you want to include, you’re ready to submit and invoice the client!
 Once you’ve completed that first SEO post, every post hereafter should get easier… until you’re a bona fide SEO expert who’s writing your own guest posts for other bloggers about the SEO writing process.

 Feeling like a freelance SEO expert yet?
-You’re on your way to making great money as a freelance contract who offers this service to their clients.
+You’re on your way to making great money as a freelance contractor who offers SEO freelance writing services to their clients.

-Tags: content marketing, content marketing clients, freelance, freelance rates, freelance writing tips, freelancer, guest post, search engine optimization, seo, six figure freelancing, writing advice, writing tips
+Tags: content marketing, freelance, freelance rates, freelance writing tips, freelancer, guest post, search engine optimization, seo, six figure freelancing, writing advice, writing tips

 Diana can help with: